 2. Caterers must provide the University with satisfactory evidence of required insurance, licenses, and permits.

 3. Caterers must provide an insurance certificate proving general liability insurance coverage, naming Northeastern as an additional insured, with limits of $1,000,000 per occurrence and $2,000,000 aggregate.
 Exceptions to these limits may be made on a case-by-case basis by the Director of Risk Management.

-4. Certificates of insurance should be delivered to the Office of Risk Management, 122 Saint Stephen Street, and to the Business Office, 480 Renaissance Park, no later than 10 business days before the event.
+4. Certificates of insurance should be delivered to the Office of Risk Management, 716 Columbus Place, Suite 301 no later than 10 business days before the event.

 Specific conditions apply concerning locations on campus where alcohol may be served.
 Alcohol may only be served on campus in locations that are deemed to have controllable access.
 No one under 21 years of age may attend an event at which alcohol is served.
 If any guests under 21 are in attendance, alcohol is prohibited from being served.

-Generally, alcohol may not be served at an event in the Curry Student Center unless approved by the Student Center Director of Operations and the Director of Food Service.
+Generally, alcohol may not be served at an event in the Curry Student Center unless approved by the Student Center Director of Operations.
 In the student center, event guest identification is required to confirm that guests are over the age of 21, and event access controls are needed so that alcoholic beverages are not carried beyond the confines of the event location.
 Identification plans and access control plans must be in place and approved in advance.